MaganaLu/RecipeApp/README.md

 Walmart API wrapper for now

 TO DO:
-1. Create RSA Key uisng openssl and PuTTY
+1.[X] Create RSA Key uisng openssl and PuTTY

-2. sign up for Walmart Online pickup and delivery services API subscription
+2. [Awaiting approval] sign up for Walmart Online pickup and delivery services API subscription